aopopov90/notes/system_design/notes.md

 ```

 The trade offs are not as strong as they used to be, practically speaking you get all 3 with modern databases.
 But the tradeoffs still exist.

+Examples:
+- MongoDB: Strong C and P, but trading A.
+- Casandra: Strong A and P, giving up C. There is no single master in Casandra.
+That means we have to replicate data across all of the nodes as we go, and because of that it is eventually consistent.

+Be sure to understand requirements about scaling, consistency and availability before proposing a specific database solution.